muazkashif/Mini-Amazon/README.md

 You can access the database directly by running the command `psql amazon` in your VM.

 For debugging, you can access the database while the Flask server is running.
-We recommend you open a second shell on your VM to run `psql amazon`.
+It is recommended you open a second shell on your VM to run `psql amazon`.
 After you perform some action on the website, you run a query inside `psql` to see the action has the intended effect on the database.

 The `db/` subdirectory of this repository contains files useful for (re-)initializing the database if needed.